 The Lower Keys represent a break from bustling vacation spots, a trove of nature preserves.
 On land, visitors can see the endangered Key deer of Big Pine Key roaming freely.
 On water, kayakers and paddleboarders can observe the mangrove clusters and flats that shelter innumerable species of birds and wildlife up close.
-The Florida Keys are an important part of many bird species’ spring and fall migration route and the area is a prime observation post.
+In addition, the Florida Keys are an important part of many bird species’ spring and fall migration route and the area is a prime observation post.
 These make Lower Keys vacation rentals ideal locations to take in the wonder of nature.

 Many say that the Lower Keys is the best place to do “nothing”.
 The area’s waterways and beaches are the perfect getaway from the hectic pace of life.
 Lower Keys landmarks such as Bahia Honda State Park frequently make lists of the most pristine, beautiful spots in America.

 Of course, Lower Keys vacation rentals mean you’re close enough to Key West to easily take advantage of all the southernmost city has to offer.

 The Lower Keys are primarily an area of residential neighborhoods with single family homes.
 There are very few condos and townhouses.